jaredwideman/sandbox_shell/README.md

-# better_shell
+# sandbox_shell
-A unix shell that trumps all others.
+A unix shell project to play with the kernel.

-LIST OF SHIT TO DO:

-- Maybe clean up code in shell... other than that we're done